 Kansas City Southern fully dissolved the GWWR in 2001, and continues to operate this line.

 One of the most mismatched and impressive structures across the upper Mississippi River is the massive swing bridge at Louisiana.

 The first bridge at this location was built in 1873 and featured a number of Whipple Through Trusses, along with the massive swing span.

 Between 1890 and 1900, Chicago & Alton did a major overhaul of their Kansas City Line, including reconstructing this bridge completely.

 However, additional span replacements would be completed in 1905 and 1945.
-The rationale for these spans being replaced is currently unknown.

 More than likely, these spans were replaced due to some sort of incident (derailment, barge strike, etc).